Formal power series: Introduction

-If we studied this as a power series, its properties would include, for example, that its radius of convergence is 1.
+If we studied this as a power series, its properties would include, for example, that its radius of convergence is 1 by the Cauchy–Hadamard theorem.
 However, as a formal power series, we may ignore this completely; all that is relevant is the sequence of coefficients [1, −3, 5, −7, 9, −11, ...].
 In other words, a formal power series is an object that just records a sequence of coefficients.
 It is perfectly acceptable to consider a formal power series with the factorials [1, 1, 2, 6, 24, 120, 720, 5040, ... ] as coefficients, even though the corresponding power series diverges for any nonzero value of X.